 At the time of writing, a PADI Open Water manual 2015 edition is available on Amazon for $70.20.
 If you want to save a bit of money and don’t mind doing homework during your Maui visit, this might be the best option.
 Make sure you buy the 2015 EDITION!
 The PADI Open Water course has evolved over the years, and books published before 2015 are too old-fashioned.

 Invest Time and Effort Into Your Scuba Certification

 Earning a scuba certification is a rewarding experience.
 It takes a significant time commitment to become a competent certified diver.
 Rest assured that Banyan Tree Divers makes this process approachable and fun!
 We can’t stress enough, however, that dedicating time to learning about scuba diving and preparing for your scuba certification will lead to a massively enjoyable experience all around.

-If you have questions regarding a PADI scuba certification course, please email our dive shop ([email protected]rs.com) or call (808) 446-6099.
+If you have questions regarding a Maui scuba certification, please email our dive shop ([email protected]) or call us (808) 446-6099.